roob-p/GamepadDesktop-PlayniteExtension/README.md

 - Please, make sure to maximize Playnite.
 It's required for the extension to work properly.
 - On each start, the script loads reachable points from the first slot, under `[Global]` section.
 You can also edit them directly open the `config.ini` manually or by using the corresponding menu option.. `[Global.slot2]` and `[Global.slot3]` contains the points of the other slots.
 - The extension uses the window title of Playnite's Global Search to interact with it.
 Since this varies by language, only the most common cases are supported.
 If you encounter issues, please open an issue and specify your language.
 In the meantime, switching Playnite to English is recommended as a temporary workaround.
 - `$CurrentSlot` *(`[Wizard]` section)* is automatically modified when you change slots with  `$explorerAndSlot_back` and `$filterAndSlot_next` and is used by the Wizard to save the points in the indicated slot.
-Each time GamepadDesktop starts is set to the first slot, but you can also edit manually without running the GamepadDesktop (if for some reason you want to do that manually).
+Each time GamepadDesktop starts is set to the first slot, but you can also edit manually (if for some reason you want to do that) and launch the Wizard without running the GamepadDesktop.

   </br>